Communities

 • To be honest, since I discovered this, I see actually no reason whatsoever to buy brown sugar.
 So buy a bottle and never have this worry again.

-#2: Post edited by user avatar klutt‭ · 2020-06-09T14:05:10Z (almost 4 years ago)
+#2: Post edited by user avatar klutt‭ · 2020-06-09T14:05:10Z (over 4 years ago)

 • They are very interchangeable with a little trick.
 First, let's have a look at how brown sugar is manufactured.
 It's just white sugar mixed with molasses.
 Yes, that's actually true.
 There's nothing magic about brown sugar.
 It's like if a recipe calls for salted butter, then you can use unsalted butter and add some salt.